 The GAUMONT fonts are elegant sans serif fonts in the Art Deco style.
-These were inspired by the hand-lettered titles of the film The 39 Steps (1935), a Gaumont-British Picture, directed by Alfred Hitchcock.
-The regular and italic both appear in the opening titles.
+These were inspired by the hand-lettered titles of Alfred Hitchcock’s 1935 The 39 Steps, a Gaumont-British Picture.
 I’ve taken a few liberties, regularizing the characters but preserving the quirkier letterforms and rounding out the font in the same spirit.
 In Regular, Italic, and Light varieties.
 Version 1.5 has the alternate characters accessed as Stylistic Alternates, an expanded character set, and improved spacing and kerning.

 FISH OUT OF WATER is the perfect comedy font, inspired by the opening titles of Billy Wilder’s Some Like It Hot (1959, art direction by Ted Haworth).
 Loose-shaped large and small caps suggest unpredictable fun.
 In 3 weights for greater flexibility.
 The FISH OUT OF WATER fonts include large and small caps, numbers, punctuation, and international characters.